Custom integration FAQs

 Setting up personalized recommendations based on your catalog requires three items:

-• A top-level property on that metric which represents the ID for a given product.
-This must be a string or number (not an array) and match the type and value of the product ID ($id) field for a product in your catalog.
+- A top-level property on that metric, named “ProductID”, which represents the ID of the given product.
+This must be a string or number (not an array) and match the type and value of the item ID field in your custom catalog ($id) or Catalogs API (external_id).

 See our guide on how to sync a custom catalog feed to Klaviyo to learn how to configure your feed.